Solidarity (Ireland): Ideology and policies

-Solidarity opposes a referendum on Irish reunification as a "border poll" on the grounds they believe it would further entrench sectarianism, and has stated it would campaign for a boycott of any such referendum if it were held.
-Solidarity believes that Ireland, England, Scotland, and Wales should merge and form a socialist federation, which should aspire to be part of a Socialist Federation of Europe.
-The Phoenix has opined that this position is a "bizarre fusion of Trotskyism and British Unionism" that "articulates a unionist outlook dressed in socialist rhetoric".
+Solidarity opposes sectarian division in Northern Ireland between Protestants and Catholics and seeks working-class unity across both sides of the border, arguing that capitalism is incapable of overcoming sectarianism.
+It takes a critical view of the Good Friday Agreement and subsequent initiatives, holding that these further entrench and institutionalise sectarian division rather than address the conflict's underlying causes.
+On this basis, the party opposes a referendum on Irish reunification as a "border poll", on the grounds that it would further entrench sectarianism, and has said it would campaign for a boycott of any such referendum were one held.
+Instead, Solidarity holds that Ireland, England, Scotland and Wales should merge to form a socialist federation, aspiring to be part of a wider Socialist Federation of Europe.
+The Phoenix has described this position as a "bizarre fusion of Trotskyism and British Unionism" that "articulates a unionist outlook dressed in socialist rhetoric".